CityOfZion/standards/nodes.md

 ## Linux server configuration

 Every node needs 2 managers, located in different jurisdictions.
-Each should have a dedicated user able to login into the system and a third consensus user (not acessible by SSH) should be the only with access to the private keys for the consensus node.
+Each should have a dedicated user able to login into the system and a third consensus user (not acessible by SSH) should be the only with access to the private keys for the consensus node (careful with the Ubuntu version, this guide uses 16.04 LTS).

 on first login give a strong password to root, you will only need this if sudo password is lost (or to revoke those):
 ```shell